bkapidani/topoprocessor/docs/recovered-behavior.md

 file-format dependency.
 Build it with `-DTOPOPROCESSOR_BUILD_PYTHON=ON`; C++ validation failures are translated to the corresponding Python exceptions.

-The third layer is implemented by `mesh_adapters.hpp`.
+The third layer's legacy-file compatibility is implemented by `mesh_adapters.hpp`.
 The Netgen adapter reads the recovered counted neutral format and infers tetrahedral or hexahedral shape from its volume records.
 The Gmsh adapter reads ASCII legacy 2.2 files, retains the first (physical) element tag as the label, and supports linear triangles,